lajos/boston-blender-character-modeling/README.md

 ## Merging Vertices

-Multiple vertices can be welded together from the **Merge** popup menu, the shortcut is **M**.
+Multiple vertices can be welded together from the **Merge** popup menu.
+The shortcut is **M**.

-In this case we want to fix a slit in the object.
+In this case, we want to fix a slit in the object.
 The screen left vertex is in the correct position.
-First select the right vertex then the left one and use the **At Last** option from the **Merge** menu to weld the vertices at the position of the last selected vertex.
+First select the right vertex, then the left one, and use the **At Last** option from the **Merge** menu to weld the vertices at the position of the last selected vertex.

 ![merge_verts](images/merge_verts.gif)